Jesus talked with His disciples during the Last Supper or Last Passover or Seder.

 This reading tells us about the conversations Jesus had to farewell his disciples.

 They started in an upper room of a supporter’s house in the city of Jerusalem, during what has become known as The Last Supper even though it was the Last Passover Jesus had with his disciples.
 Later the same evening, Jesus and the disciples continued talking while they were on their way to the prayer spot in the garden of Gethsemane.

 Death for Jesus was now only hours away.
-Yet He was still teaching this time about the person of the Holy Spirit that He was going to send to be with us forever, and how we are to love each other.
+Yet He was still teaching, this time about the person of the Holy Spirit whom He was going to send to be with us forever, and how we are to love each other.

 Jesus also talked about preparing a place for the disciples and those who also were to become disciples to live in Heaven.

 Once again Jesus says He is going to His Father.
 Jesus has said many times and again here that his Father was God and He created the heavens and the earth.

 Jesus the Way to the Father

 14:1 “Don’t let your hearts be troubled.
 Believe in God, believe also in me.
 2 There are many rooms in my Father’s house.
 If there weren’t, I wouldn’t have told you that I am going away to prepare a place for you, would I?
 3 And since I’m going away to prepare a place for you, I’ll come back again and welcome you into my presence, so that you may be where I am.
 4 You know where I am going, and you know the way.”

 5 Thomas asked him, “Lord, we don’t know where you are going, so how can we know the way?”

 6 Jesus told him, “I am the way, the truth, and the life.
 No one comes to the Father except through me.
 7 If you have known me, you will also know my Father.
 From now on you know him and have seen him.”